International Security and Missile Defense

 Stationing these naval assets in Spain places them in a position to maximize their operational flexibility for missions in the Atlantic and Mediterranean.

-With regard to Phase 2, as you know, we have an agreement with Romania, ratified in December 2011, to host a U.S. land-based SM-3 interceptor site beginning later this year.
+With regard to Phase 2, as you know, we have an agreement with Romania, ratified in December of 2011, to host a U.S. land-based SM-3 interceptor site beginning in the 2015 timeframe.

-We extend our appreciation to Romania for its active role in preparing for the construction of the missile defense facility at the Deveselu Military Base.
+We greatly appreciate Romania’s active role in preparing for the construction of the missile defense facility at the Romanian Deveselu Military Base.

-In October 2013, I had the honor of attending the ground-breaking ceremony at Deveselu Air Base.
+In October 2013, I had the honor of attending the ground-breaking ceremony at Deveselu Air Base to commemorate the start of the construction at the site.

-And in October 2014, the U.S. Navy held a historic naval support facility establishment ceremony at the MD facility on Romania’s Deveselu Base.
+And just over a month ago in early October, the U.S. Navy held a historic naval support facility establishment ceremony at the MD facility on Romania’s Deveselu Base.
 This ceremony established the naval facility and installed its first U.S. commander.
-We view this as the first step in transitioning the facility from a construction site to the site of operations later this year.
+We view this as the first step in transitioning the facility from a construction site to the site of operations sometime next year.

 When operational, this site, combined with BMD-capable ships in the Mediterranean, will enhance coverage of NATO from short- and medium-range ballistic missiles launched from the Middle East.

-I also had the opportunity in 2013 to visit the Lockheed-Martin facility in Moorestown, New Jersey, where they build the Aegis Ashore deck house and components destined for Romania.
+I also had the opportunity last year to visit the Lockheed-Martin facility in Moorestown, New Jersey, where they build the Aegis Ashore deck house and components destined for Romania.

-We remain on schedule for deploying the system to Romania, with the site becoming operational this year.
+We remain on schedule for deploying the system to Romania, with the site becoming operational in 2015.

 And finally there is Phase 3.